 For the past four generations Carlos Palacio’s family has been growing and harvesting coffee in Huehuetenango, Guatemala—a region renowned for growing some of the world’s finest Arabica coffee.
 In 2000 and 2001, coffee prices crashed because of issues in the larger supply chain.
 This had an enormous impact on the livelihoods of coffee farmers throughout Guatemala.
 Many farmers began selling their land in order to support their families.
 Despite the hardship, the Palacios family continued to grow and harvest coffee, even though the prices declined significantly.

-Café Palmira is not certified fair trade, however, you can still feel great about purchasing Café Palmira, as it comes directly from the Palacios family farm, eliminating the middle-man.
-Café Palmira is hand-picked and shade-grown at approximately 1500 meters, ideal conditions for producing the best coffee, according to traditional Mayan traditions.
+Café Palmira coffee beans are hand-picked and shade-grown at approximately 1,500 meters, ideal conditions for producing the best coffee, according to traditional Mayan traditions.
 Shade-grown coffee creates more biodiversity and bird habitat with less need for chemical pesticides and fertilizers.
 This practice prevents deforestation and does not disturb existing wildlife.